FelixRovinVincent/angular-primeng-jsweet-todo-client/README.md

 **Special thanks to [Renaud Pawlak](https://github.com/renaudpawlak) (JSweet lead developer) for his extensive assistance with getting this project working!**

+>NOTE: This project uses the [Angular 2.0RC5](https://github.com/jsweet-candies/candy-angular2) and [PrimeNG 1.0.0-beta.14](https://github.com/jsweet-candies/candy-primeng) JSweet candies.
+In order to upgrade to newer versions, those candies must be manually upgraded.
+If you do that, please create a pull request!

 ## Prerequisites

 Node.js > v4.x.x and npm > v3.x.x.